FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/node_management.md

 The console provides the**[addSealer](./console/console_commands.html#addsealer)** 、**[addObserver](./console/console_commands.html#addobserver)** 和**[removeNode](./console/console_commands.html#removenode)** Three types of commands convert the specified node into a consensus node, an observer node, and a free node, and can be used to**[getSealerList](./console/console_commands.html#getsealerlist)**、**[getObserverList](./console/console_commands.html#getobserverlist)** 和**[getNodeIDList](./console/console_commands.htmml#getnodeidlist)** View the list of consensus nodes, the list of observer nodes, and the list of all nodes in the current group。

-- addSealer: Sets the corresponding node as a consensus node based on the node NodeID；
+-addSealer: Set the corresponding node as a consensus node based on the node NodeID；
-- addObserver: Set the corresponding node as the observation node based on the node NodeID.；
+-addObserver: Set the corresponding node as an observation node based on the node NodeID；
-- removeNode: Sets the corresponding node as a free node based on the node's NodeID.；
+-removeNode: Sets the corresponding node as a free node based on the node NodeID；
-- getSealerList: View the list of consensus nodes in a group；
+-getSealerList: View the list of consensus nodes in a group；
-- getObserverList: View the list of observation nodes in a group；
+-getObserverList: View the list of observation nodes in the group；
-- getNodeIDList: View the NodeIDs of all other nodes to which the node is connected。
+-getNodeIDList: View the NodeIDs of all other nodes to which the node is connected。

 Example:
 Convert the specified node into a consensus node, an observer node, and a free node.
 The main operation commands are as follows: